If you’re looking for a guide on how to do a combination of baby led weaning and pureed food, then you’re in the right place.

 Since most of the baby-led weaning food are meals that you’re serving the rest of your family, you can also store it the usual way – by using dedicated, safe and BPA-free food containers.

 Just follow the safety precautions as always in storing and thawing food.

-I make sure to only take out food that I know my baby can eat and I don’t serve her anything that has been in the fridge for 3 days.
+I make sure to only take out enough food from the freezer that I know my baby can eat and I don’t serve her anything that has been in the fridge for 2 days.